The Pink Panther 2: Plot

-When master thief "The Tornado" steals artifacts from around the world, the French government assembles a "Dream Team" of investigators to solve the case.
+When master thief "The Tornado" steals priceless artifacts from around the world, the French government assembles a "Dream Team" of investigators to solve the case.
 Meanwhile, Inspector Clouseau is reassigned from his task as a parking officer by Chief Inspector Dreyfus to join the detectives in Japan, where The Tornado's latest heist occurred, despite Clouseau stating him leaving France would result in the Pink Panther diamond left unguarded.
 After Clouseau crosses the "borders" of France at an airport gate, news then breaks that the Pink Panther diamond has been stolen.
 Clouseau meets the rest of the Dream Team: Detective Chief Inspector Randall Pepperidge from Great Britain; Vincenzo Brancaleoni, a businessman from Italy; Kenji Mazuto, a technology expert from Japan; and Sonia Solandres, a criminologist from India, who arrives from a delayed flight.
 During the case, Vincenzo becomes smitten with Nicole, Clouseau's girlfriend; Clouseau attempts to dissuade him, but Vincenzo continuously relays the insults to Nicole.

 The team goes to Rome to investigate a black market fence, Alonso Avellaneda.
 Assuming Avellaneda is The Tornado, the Dream Team questions him while Clouseau snoops around.
 Avellaneda lacks a characteristic bullet wound The Tornado received years ago, so the detectives leave.
 Later, he meets with the real Tornado.
 That night, Clouseau and his partner Ponton spy on Avellaneda at a restaurant using an audio bug.
 The mission is compromised when they find Vincenzo and Nicole having dinner there.
 Banned from the restaurant for accidentally burning it down months earlier, Clouseau disguises himself as a dancer and switches the bug to Nicole's table, inadvertently burning down the restaurant again in the process.

 Meanwhile, The Tornado steals the Pope's ring, souring public opinion against the Dream Team.
 When Clouseau's incompetence aggravates the situation, he is voted off the team.
 Clouseau is later called to an office and finds that The Tornado, a man named Laurence Milliken, has killed himself, leaving a note claiming he destroyed the Pink Panther – considering it so beautiful that he could not allow anyone else to own it – and left the other treasures to be recovered.
 Examining a key found in the Pope's Chambers, the Dream Team match the dead man's DNA with the one recovered from when The Tornado was shot and believe they have solved the case.
 However, Clouseau remains unconvinced.